How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 - Go out before 10 a.m. and expose yourself to the morning light for at least 10 minutes.

-Even on a cloudy day, the light outside is brighter than inside. - Dimm all lights in the house when it gets dark outside.
+Even on a cloudy day, the light outside is brighter than inside. - Dim all the lights in the house when it gets dark outside.

 Blue light from screens disrupts your melatonin production and delays your sleep time.

-Follow these simple yet essential rules consistently, and you will notice the advantages soon.
+Follow these simple yet essential rules consistently, and you will soon notice the benefits.

 Natural Sleep Pattern Research